mikegcoleman/hybrid-workshop/pwd_readme.md

 ## <a name="task1"></a>Task 1: Configure the Docker EE Cluster

 The Play with Docker (PWD) environment is almost completely setup, but before we can begin the labs we need to do two more steps.
-First we'll add a Windows node to the cluster, and then we'll crea
+First we'll add a Windows node to the cluster, and then we'll create two repositories on the DTR server.

 ### <a name="task 1.1"></a>Task 1.1: Accessing PWD